MarcosCobena/marcoscobena.github.io/items/Mon-2--Polly-s-Retry-policy-to-make-network-calls-224d70957b2c.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Mon 2: Polly’s Retry policy to make network calls

-   The last day I picked a task to move some ops. from local to the cloud —there’s already an API for that.   --------

 ### Mon 2: Polly’s Retry policy to make network calls

 The last day I picked a task to move some ops. from local to the cloud —there’s already an API for that.